Nobel winner Garcia Marquez, master of magical realism, dies at 87

 A prolific writer who started out as a newspaper reporter, Garcia Marquez's masterpiece was "One Hundred Years of Solitude," a dream-like, dynastic epic that helped him win the Nobel Prize for Literature in 1982.

-Garcia Marquez died at his home in Mexico City, where he had returned from hospital last week after a bout of pneumonia.
+Garcia Marquez died at his home in Mexico City.
+He had returned home from hospital last week after a bout of pneumonia.

 Known affectionately to friends and fans as "Gabo," Garcia Marquez was Latin America's best-known and most beloved author and his books have sold in the tens of millions.

-Although he produced stories, essays and several short novels such as "Leaf Storm" and "No One Writes to the Colonel" early in his career, he struggled for years to find his voice as a novelist.
+Although he produced stories, essays and several short novels such as "Leaf Storm" and "No One Writes to the Colonel", he struggled for years to find his voice as a novelist.

-Garcia Marquez's novel tells the story of seven generations of the Buendia family in the fictional village of Macondo, based on the languid town of Aracataca close to Colombia's Caribbean coast where he was born on March 6, 1927, and raised by his maternal grandparents.
+It tells the story of seven generations of the Buendia family in the fictional village of Macondo, based on the languid town of Aracataca close to Colombia's Caribbean coast where Garcia Marquez was born on March 6, 1927, and raised by his maternal grandparents.

+In it, Garcia Marquez combines miraculous and supernatural events with the details of everyday life and the political realities of Latin America.

 At times comical and bawdy, and at others tragic, it sold over 30 million copies, was published in dozens of languages and helped fuel a boom in Latin American fiction.